Civil defense by country: Indonesia

 Badan Nasional Penanggulangan Bencana or loosely translated into English as Indonesian National Board for Disaster Management is the government agency that has the authority of managing disaster in the national scale.

+Iran

+The National Organization for Passive Defense is the principle civil defense organization in Iran.
+It was established in 2003 and is formally subordinated to the General Staff of the Armed Forces of the Islamic Republic of Iran.

 Israel

-The Israeli Home Front Command was created in February 1992 to cope with the variety of military and terrorist threats to the centers of civilian population in Israel.
+The Home Front Command, a unit and a military district command of the Israel Defense Forces is the principle civil defense organization in Israel.
+It was created in February 1992 in response to the lessons of the Gulf War, which was the first war since the 1948 Arab–Israeli War in which centers of civilian population faced significant threat.

+Japan

 Lebanon

 The Directorate General for the Lebanese Civil Defense works alongside the Lebanese Red Cross and is administered by the Ministry of Interior and Municipalities (Lebanon).
 It provides search and rescue, fire-fighting and pre-hospital services.

 Malaysia

 The Malaysia Civil Defence Force is mainly in charge of disaster relief efforts.
 A separate department the Malaysian Fire and Rescue Department is in charge of the fire and rescue services in Malaysia.

 Mongolia

 The paramilitary National Emergency Management Agency (NEMA) was established by the State Great Khural in June 2003.
 It was established with the duty to conduct nationwide post-disaster activities.
 All 21 Aimags as well as the capital of Ulaanbaatar have a NEMA division and department.
 Similarly to the Post-Soviet Ministry of Emergency Situations, it broadly develops environmental legislation and implements activities on disaster prevention and search and rescue work.